lizardperson42/fairy-lights-pcb/README.md

 ## Accessories

-- 5V DC power supply, suitable power rating, pin positive, sleeve negative, matching the barrel jack
+- 5V DC power supply, suitable current rating, pin positive, sleeve negative, matching the barrel jack
 - WS2801 LED strand, JST SM 4-pin connector, particularly [this one](https://www.adafruit.com/product/322) (optional)
-- WS2812 LED strand, JST SM 3-pin connector (optional)
+- WS2812B LED strand, JST SM 3-pin connector (optional)

 The power supply needs to be rated to supply enough current to power the microcontroller and the LED strand(s).
+The microcontroller can draw currents of up to 500mA, with typical consumption lower.
-See your LED strand's user manual for information about required current ratings.
+Consult your LED strands' user manuals for information about their current requirements.

 > [!IMPORTANT]
 > This board powers the LED strands and on-board LEDs from the 5V rail but controls them using 3.3V signals straight from the ESP8266.